 Writing in his column for the Sunday Times, Rooney criticised Alex Ferguson's approach to the game, refusing to change his tactical setup in order to subdue the opposition.
 It is something he felt cost them the game.

 We lost two Champions League finals going toe-to-toe with Guardiola's Barcelona, by trying to press high and get round them, which was suicidal.

 I remember Alex Ferguson saying 'we're Man United and we're going to attack, it's in the culture of this football club' and thinking 'I'm not too sure about this'.

 I think all the players knew, deep down, it was the wrong approach, that we were abandoning the way that had brought us success in that 2008 semi-final — and sure enough both times we got outplayed.

 There is being true to the club, but then there's sitting back afterwards and thinking 'we lost'.

-For me, it doesn't matter how you do it in these big Champions League games, as long as you win — look at how Liverpool ground it out in last year's final — and I think Zidane has the same mindset.
+For me, it doesn't matter how you do it in these big Champions League games, as long as you win — look at how Liverpool ground it out in the final.

 Rooney is not the only player from that side to have this opinion.

 In 2019, Rio Ferdinand broke down in detail the 2011 final, saying he wasn't happy with their approach in the game either.